Utility Bill Delay

 Click here to 'Enjoy the Possibilities' of East Dundee (Video)Visit the website

 Electronic Recycling is provided to East Dundee residents at no charge.
 Residents can drop off old TVs, computers, printers, scanners, VCRs, etc. at the Public Works facility located at 448 Elgin Ave from 7am-2:30pm, Monday-Friday.
 Items MUST be placed inside the dumpster.

 For all other Kane County residents, please go to www.countyofkane.org/recycling for drop off locations.
 Please note the dumping of non-electronic items is prohibited and will be under video surveillance.
 Proof of residency at location will be required for drop off.

 Thank you for helping keep East Dundee clean!

 See attachment for further informationView/Download PDF

-Pay your parking tickets, village fines and utility bills online.
+Pay your water/utility bills, parking tickets and village fines online.

 Anonymously report a crime to the East Dundee Police Department.

 Submit a message below or call (847) 428-4034.

 For in-progress crimes or matters that require immediate police response, call 9-1-1.